UncertaintyInComplexSystems/bamojax/README.md

 When sampling from the posterior predictive, the parameter `input_variables=` can be used to provide for example predictor values, such as when sampling from a regression model or a neural network; $p(y^* \mid X, Y, x^*)$.

+## API

+The full **bamojax** API can be found here: https://uncertaintyincomplexsystems.github.io/bamojax/.

 ## Citing bamojax